Ground of Faith

 On reading the Rev. Michael Cocks’, book, Afterlife Teaching From Stephen the Martyr - a book containing taped channelled mediumistic teachings of St Stephen, the first Christian martyr - I myself, as a person who normally accepts only “solid” science as a measure of truth; found its modern and rational teachings, not just completely convincing (for reasons outlined below), but also spiritually enlightening.
 I therefore consider his book and St Stephen's teachings a hugely important and valid adjunct to the Bible for us all.
 Read Scott-Hill's article

 Stephen talks about the whole purpose of our life on Earth

 In an early conversation with him, Stephen said, "Remember, that in the beginning there was the coming away from the Source for the correction of many disorders.
 Acquiring a physical body is only one stage in the corrections.
 To be in the physical is not always the most enviable stage, as just lately you may have learnt, but this I tell you: in this span of creation, the time or times in the state are of short duration, and, though important, are at the most very temporary.
 It is not surprising then ....." … Read more

-Franciscan theology, endorsed by the Pope, is very similar to the teaching of Stephen.
+Franciscan theology, endorsed by the Pope, is very similar to much of the teaching of Stephen.